etitolo/wsi-css-standards/README.md

 ```

 ####Partials
 We use partials whenever possible.
 Don't be shy to make a partial.
-Please create new partials wherever there are logical semantic breaks in styleing or sass functions.
+Please create new partials wherever there are logical semantic breaks in styling or sass functions.

 ```
 Good: